Apr> Good Friday

 - Lectionary & Copies of the Passion Narrative

-– In the sanctuary: chairs for the servers and other ministers, cross bracket or stand, lecterns for the readers of the Passion Narrative
+- In the sanctuary: a carpet where C will prostrate himself, chairs for the servers and other ministers, cross bracket or stand and candles on each side, 3 lecterns for the readers of the Passion Narrative

 - In the place where the Cross will be left for veneration: Candles

-– In the vesting area/sacristy: Red vestments or cope, Veiled Cross, Candles for the procession
+- In the vesting area/sacristy: Red cope or chasuble, Veiled Cross, Candles for the procession, lighter

 – No entrance hymn